yeslogic/prince-docs/docs/graphics.md

 Prince supports RGB, RGBA, CMYK, HSL, HSLA and named spot colors.
 For Prince's color management, please see the [Color Management](#color-management) section.

-Prince understands CSS basic color names as well as the list of extended color keywords from the [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4/#named-colors).
+Prince understands CSS [basic color keywords](css-color-names.md#basic-color-keywords) as well as the list of [extended color keywords](css-color-names.md#extended-color-keywords) from the [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4/#named-colors).
 It also supports the keywords `transparent` and `currentColor`.

 ### RGB(A)